Leo Ryan: Jungle ambush and assassination

 The entire group left Jonestown and arrived at the Kaituma airstrip by 4:45 p.m.
 Their exit transport planes, a twin-engine Otter and a Cessna, did not arrive until 5:10 p.m.
 The smaller six-seat Cessna was taxiing to the end of the runway when one of its occupants, Larry Layton, opened fire on those inside, wounding several.

 Concurrently, several other Peoples Temple members who had escorted the group out began to open fire on the transport plane, killing Ryan, three journalists and a defecting Temple member, while wounding nine others, including Speier.
 The gunmen riddled Ryan's body with over 20 bullets before shooting him in the face.
 The passengers on the Cessna subdued Layton and the survivors on both planes fled into nearby fields during and after the attack.

 That afternoon, before the news became public, the wife of Ryan's aide William Holsinger received three threatening phone calls.
 The caller allegedly said, "Tell your husband that his meal ticket just had his brains blown out, and he better be careful."
 The Holsingers then fled to Lake Tahoe and later Houston.

 After taking off, the Cessna radioed in a report of the attack, and U.S. Ambassador John R. Burke went to the residence of Prime Minister Burnham.
 It was not until the next morning that the Guyanese army could cut through the jungle and reach Jonestown.
-They discovered 909 of its inhabitants dead.
-They died in what the United States House of Representatives described as a "mass suicide/murder ritual".
+They discovered 909 of its inhabitants dead after consuming grape Flavor-aid mixed with several poisons.
+They died in what the United States House of Representatives described as a "mass suicide/murder ritual."

 Conviction of Larry Layton

-Larry Layton (born January 11, 1946), brother of former Peoples Temple member and author of Seductive Poison, Deborah Layton, was convicted in 1986 of conspiracy in Ryan's murder.
+Larry Layton (born January 11, 1946), brother of Deborah Layton, a former Peoples Temple member and author of Seductive Poison, was convicted in 1986 of conspiracy in Ryan's murder.
 Temple defectors boarding the truck to Port Kaituma had said of Layton that "there's no way he's a defector.
 He's too close to Jones."
 Layton was the only former Temple member to be tried in the United States for criminal acts relating to the murders at Jonestown.
-He was convicted on four different murder-related counts.
+He was convicted on four different conspiracy-related counts.

 On March 3, 1987, Layton was sentenced to concurrent sentences of life in prison for "aiding and abetting the murder of Congressman Leo Ryan", "conspiracy to murder an internationally protected person, Richard Dwyer, Deputy Chief of Mission for the United States in the Republic of Guyana", as well as 15 years in prison on other related counts.
 He was eligible for parole in five years.
 On June 3, 1987, the United States District Court for the Northern District of California denied Layton's motion to set aside the conviction "on the ground that he was denied the effective assistance of counsel during his second trial".
-After 18 years in prison, Layton was released from custody in April 2002.
+After 18 years in prison, Layton was released on parole in April 2002.